Prameethmg/HR-CLARION/README.md

 # HR-CLARION

-># HR-CLARION

  **Finalist — Build Bengaluru Hackathon (Hosted at Microsoft)**

 > Built for the Build Bengaluru hackathon, this production-grade AI policy agent uses Qwen reasoning and a mock RAG architecture to automate HR queries.
-It features role-based dashboards, automated workflows, and an innovative, secure channel for employees to anonymously report workplace harassment and abuse.
+It features role based dashboards, automated workflows, and an innovative, secure channel for employees to anonymously report workplace harassment and abuse.

 ## ✨ Features